pippy360/transformationInvariantImageSearch/README.md

 Instead of running the commands manually you can run the ./setup.sh script while in the /fullEndToEndDemo directory.

-Or you can run the commands manually...
+Or if you want to run the commands manually...

 ```
 # From the root of the repo go to ./fullEndToEndDemo